renglo/tank/CLOUD_README.md

-### Step 3: Creat the Cloud dependencies
+### Step 3: Create the Cloud dependencies

-Follow the instructions in  /installer/README.md on how to install the Cloud Dependencies
+Follow the instructions in  tank/installer/ENVIRONMENT_README.md on how to install the Cloud Environment

+Come back after your are done with that step.

-Update your configuration files with the latest tokens and ids obtained in this step: tank/env_config.py tower/.env.production.*
+Update your configuration files with the latest tokens and ids obtained in this step: tank/env_config.py tower/.env.development.* tower/.env.production.*